petrmac/coding-exercise/README.md

   ]
 }
 ```
-- There should ba added a new endpoint `/weather/semaphore` showing the colours based on current weather.
+- There should be added a new endpoint `/weather/semaphore` showing the colours based on current weather.
 Expected response e.g.:
 ```json
 {